 Moonshine in the Dark Corner

-I’ve already written about my uncanny and comical ability to get lost, so heading into the woods on my own to explore some of South Carolina’s state parks would seem foolhardy.
+I have an uncanny and comical ability to get lost, so heading into the woods on my own to explore the Upstate's parks might seem foolhardy.
 Setting aside my fear of bears, and armed with a portable GPS and an active imagination, I set out for a ramble along the Middle Saluda River in Jones Gap State Park.

 Avoiding the ominously named Hospital Rock trail, I instead hiked up the friendlier sounding Rainbow Falls.
 The crescendo of rushing water fades in and out as I climb higher into the woods along the switchbacks.